seamusokeeffe/electricity_price_forcasting/Documentation.md

 Common processing steps in forecasting financial prices, such as converting raw prices into returns and applying a log-transformation, were not used here due to the potential for zero and negative electricity prices.
 Although the Box-Cox transformation can handle negative values, it was not investigated in this study but could be a point for future work.

 **Feature Engineering**\
 Additional features were generated to better describe the target variable.
-Both the literature and figures 2 and 3 demonstrate hour-of-day and day-of-week seasonality, so these variables were included.
+Both the literature and figures 3 and 4 demonstrate day-of-week and hour-of-day seasonality, so these variables were included.
 Lagged features were also added to give the model more context.
 Optimal lags were selected by calculating the mutual information between lagged variables and the target variable, generally finding that variables lagged by one week added the most information.
 To provide information about the relative degree of the current time residual load compared to the residual load of the past hours, a relative load indicator (RLI) was calculated for lags of 24, 48, and 168 hours (Keles, Scelle, Paraschiv, Fichtner, 2016).

 <div align="center">
     <img src="images\day_ahead_electricity_prices_by_year_and_month_nl.png" alt=" " width="1000"/>